What’s a cumulative dissertation and what are the rules to consider?

 - The publications must be original work.

-- For all dissertations in human medicine, dentistry and human biology that have been registered before October 1, 2018, publications used in the cumulative dissertation are not allowed to be part of another cumulative (current or completed) dissertation, either of your own or one of the co-authors.
+- For all dissertations in human medicine, dentistry and human biology (aiming for an Dr. med., Dr. med. dent. and Dr. rer. biol. hum.) that have been registered before October 1, 2018 (under the “old study regulations”) publications used in the cumulative dissertation are not allowed to be part of another cumulative (current or completed) dissertation.

 - The following publication forms are not allowed to or can only be used in certain cases for a cumulative dissertation: